Wennington railway station: History

 Much of this activity ended with the withdrawal of local stopping trains on the Carnforth line in 1960 (though it remained in use for through services) and the closure of the Lancaster line to passengers in January 1966.
 The latter was then closed to all traffic the following year and subsequently lifted, although the abandoned trackbed can still be seen.
-The original station buildings have also been demolished and replaced by shelters, although the signal box remained in use as the last remaining block post on the line until 1988 – it was then closed & permanently "switched out" but was not formally abolished and removed until 2006.
+The station itself was listed for closure in Beeching's report, but was spared.
+The original station buildings have also been demolished and replaced by shelters, although the signal box remained in use as the last remaining block post on the line until 1988 – it was then closed and permanently "switched out" but was not formally abolished and removed until 2006.

 Accidents and incidents

 The junction was the site of a derailment on 11 August 1880 in which eight people were killed.

 Facilities

 The station is unstaffed and has no ticket-buying facilities.
 Passengers therefore must purchase these on the train or in advance of their journey.
 Train running information is provided by telephone and information posters.
 Step-free access is limited to the eastbound platform, as the westbound one can only be reached by footbridge.